shubhodeep786/payments-gateway-backend-nodejs/docs/architecture.md

 - **Webhook Listener**
   - Receives asynchronous events from payment providers.
   - Updates transaction status accordingly.
+- **Message Queue (RabbitMQ)**
+  - Decouples services using an AMQP-compatible broker.
+  - Transaction requests are published to a `transactions` queue and processed by dedicated workers.

 - **Reporting & Analytics Service**
   - Provides dashboards, settlement reports and revenue metrics.